samsaxas/portfolio-sam/README.md

-# Data Analyst Portfolio
+# Data Science Portfolio

-A professional portfolio website built with Flask to showcase data analysis skills, projects, and experience.
+A professional portfolio website built with Flask to showcase data skills, projects, and experience.

 ## Features